-Operator of the Méribel Alpina ski area
+Seller of the Méribel Alpina ski area,

-Hereinafter referred to as "the Operator".
+Hereinafter referred to as "the Seller".

-These general conditions are applicable from 01 September 2016 and are valid only during the winter season.
+These general conditions are applicable from 15 october 2020 and are valid only during the winter season.

 Should an event occur which is not covered by these current conditions, it will be governed by the rules in use by ski lift companies based in France.